Mia06-coder/My_First_Portfolio/README.md

 - Headings (h1, h2, h3)
 - Four paragraphs of descriptive content
 - Clickable ALX logo image linking to the ALX Africa website

+### Task 2 - Make a cool other webpage

+Created `tweets.html`:

+- Embedded a real tweet using Twitter’s embed code
+- Added navigation link to return to `index.html`

+Also updated `index.html` with a link to `tweets.html` for easy navigation.